WOMC: Classic hits era

 In April 2009, under the leadership of Tom Bigby, Tim Roberts, and Tom Sleeker, WOMC once again dropped the "Oldies" branding from the station.
-Once Roberts was named Operations Manager and Program Director, the transition to "Classic Hits" from "Oldies" continued.
+Once Roberts was named Operations Manager and Program Director, as the transition to "Classic Hits" from "Oldies" continued.
 During that time, WOMC replaced voiceover guy Charlie Van Dyke with Jeff Davis.
 The station changed to "104.3 WOMC, Detroit's Greatest Hits."

-In 2010, the station added 80s music, while continuing to play a variety of music from 1960s through the 80s.
+In 2010, the station added 80s music, while continuing to play a variety of music from the 1960s and 70s.
 In 2013, WOMC made its usual switch to all Christmas music from mid-November 2013 until December 25.
-Once Christmas was over, WOMC dropped all music before 1965 and focused more on the '70s and '80s while still retaining about a dozen songs from the late '60s in its playlist.
+Once Christmas was over, WOMC dropped all music before 1965 and focused on the 70s and 80s while still retaining about a dozen songs from the late 60s in its playlist.

-WOMC, along with co-owned WWJ, were the flagship stations of the Michigan IMG Sports Network.
+WOMC, along with co-owned WWJ 950, were the flagship stations of the Michigan IMG Sports Network.
 The two CBS-owned stations carried University of Michigan Wolverines football and some men's basketball games.
-Most of the games are now heard on only WWJ.
+Most of the games are now heard on only 97.1 WXYT-FM and WWJ.

-In 2017, WOMC added some music from the 1990s and early 2000s, while the remainder of the '60s music and most of the early '70s were dropped.
-By the end of the year, the playlist consisted of music from 1975-2002, but very heavily focused on the '80s.
+In 2017, WOMC added some music from the 1990s and early 2000s, while the remainder of the 60s music and most of the early 70s were dropped.
+By the end of the year, the playlist consisted of music from 1975 to 2002, but heavily focused on the 80s.

+Entercom ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

 On December 26, 2017, after its usual November–December break for Christmas music, the station re-branded as "The New 104.3 WOMC", and returned to a playlist focusing primarily on songs from the late 1960s, 1970s and 1980s, while also dropping post-1980s music.
 In addition, Bobby Mitchell and Stacey DuFord would step down as morning hosts, being replaced in the interim by Jeff Miles, formerly of WKLB-FM in Boston.

 In March 2018, WOMC announced that former WXYZ-TV anchor Stephen Clark would join the station as a new morning host, beginning on April 2.
 In addition, his former WXYZ-TV co-anchor JoAnne Purtan, daughter of former longtime WOMC morning host Dick Purtan, joined Clark as co-host the following week.

-In 2020, WOMC once again dropped all songs older than 1970 from the playlist, and added back music from the 1990s and early 2000s.
+In 2020, WOMC once again dropped all songs older than 1970 from the playlist, and re-added music from the 1990s and early 2000s.
 Stephen Clark also departed from the morning show, with J.J.
 Johnson adjusting his mid-day hours to also co-host the morning show with JoAnne Purtan.
-Jason Raithel also joined as a producer.
+Jason Raithel joined as a producer.
+On September 11, 2023, J.J.
+Johnson announced his retirement, with his last day being December 1.
+Purtan and Raithel remain in mornings.
+Ben Campbell joined them in March 2024.